Injuries to the rotator cuff are pretty common, as the shoulder is supported by a relatively small muscle group and one that we use a lot.

 Your physical therapist will introduce exercises to strengthen your core and shoulder blade muscles.

-You may begin to use your arm again for simple tasks, but no heavy lifting.
+You may begin to use your arm again for simple tasks but must refrain from heavy lifting.

 Phase III